minetest-mods/technic/manual.md

 #### Zinc
 Use: brass

-Depth: 2m, more commonly below -32m
+Generated below: 2m, more commonly below -32m

 Zinc only has a few uses but is a common metal.

 #### Chromium
 Use: stainless steel

-Depth: -100m, more commonly below -200m
+Generated below: -100m, more commonly below -200m

 #### Uranium
 Use: nuclear reactor fuel